jexnator/starter-academic/content/post/CloudWatch/index.md

 ORDER BY count(*) DESC
 ```

-The first statement lists all events, where the eventName is equal to the management event "ConsoleLogin"
+The first statement lists all events, where the eventName is equal to the management event "ConsoleLogin".
 The second statement is used to determine which user has logged into the console the most during the last few weeks.

 </p><br>
 <p></p>